 1. Overview

-Client-side service discovery allows services to find and communicate with each other without hard-coding hostname and port.
-The only ‘fixed point' in such an architecture consists of a service registry with which each service has to register.
+Client-side service discovery allows services to find and communicate with each other without hard-coding the hostname and port.
+The only ‘fixed point’ in such an architecture is the service registry, with which each service has to register.

-With Netflix Eureka each client can simultaneously act as a server, to replicate its status to a connected peer.
-In other words, a client retrieves a list of all connected peers of a service registry and makes all further requests to any other services through a load-balancing algorithm.
+With Netflix Eureka, each client can simultaneously act as a server to replicate its status to a connected peer.
+In other words, a client retrieves a list of all connected peers in a service registry, and makes all further requests to other services through a load-balancing algorithm.

 To be informed about the presence of a client, they have to send a heartbeat signal to the registry.

-To achieve the goal of this write-up, we'll implement three microservices:
+To achieve the goal of this tutorial, we’ll implement three microservices:

-• a REST service which registers itself at the registry (Eureka Client) and
+- a REST service, which registers itself at the registry (Eureka Client)

 2. Eureka Server